sayabasu/Soulstone/business-requirements.md

 - Pre/post-payment risk scoring with actions (hold/cancel/manual review) enabled.

 ### 4.1. [ User Story ] - AppSec Baseline
+As a security engineer, I want application security controls enforced so that common vulnerabilities are prevented and threats are mitigated early.

+Acceptance Criteria:
+- Input/output validation is enforced (Zod); queries are parameterized to prevent injection.
+- Security headers (Helmet/CSP, HSTS) and a strict CORS allowlist are configured.
+- Rate limiting and circuit breakers are applied to sensitive routes with safe errors.
 #### 4.1.1. [ Task ] - OWASP top 10 controls
 **4.1.1.1. [ Subtask ] - Input/output validation (Zod) and parameterized queries**
 **4.1.1.2. [ Subtask ] - Helmet/CSP, HSTS, CORS allowlist**